Location: Midrand, South Africa

 I have found agile project and team management techniques to be effective.
 It is especially useful to work in such a way as to be continuously releasing small pieces of code, collaborating closely, and regularly discussing how to improve the process of developing software in the current context.

-2017 to present - Jemstep by Invesco - Senior Software Engineer
+2017 to 2020 - Jemstep by Invesco - Software Engineering Squad Lead

-I joined Jemstep in 2017 to help build their web application for offering automated investment advice.
+I joined Jemstep in 2017 as a Senior Software Engineer to help build their web application for offering automated investment advice.

 Technical leadership in a larger team and project